oswaldflm/school_system/README.md

 - Custom Reports
   The logic evaluation is bases from the Nicaragua school.

-The tools development used in this sofware are
+#The tools development used in this software are

 - Ruby on Rails
 - React